 How to store leftover bars

 You can store leftovers in the baking dish with a wrap or cover on top.
-You can also pre-slice them and store the bars in an air tight glass container.
-They will stay good in the fridge for about 5 day!
-I have not tested freezing this recipe – I don’t recommend it.
+You can also pre-slice them and store the bars in an airtight glass container in the refrigerator.

 More fruity recipes!